-- If faculty observes a student behaving in a manner that is consistent with the use or misuse of alcohol, illegal drugs, or drugs which impair judgment, affecting either the classroom, clinical or laboratory setting, the student will be removed from the educational setting and required to submit to drug screen. - If the behavior is noted in the clinical setting, the student will be removed from patient care.
-Harper College Police Department will be notified and will transport the student to the agency or laboratory with which the College has contracted to perform drug testing required by the Surgical Technology Program, or to the agency or laboratory specified by the clinical placement agency if its workplace rules so require. - If the behavior is noted on campus in either the classroom or laboratory setting Harper College Police Department, will be notified and will transport the student to the contracted agency for drug testing. - If the results of the urine drug screening are negative the student shall meet with the Program Coordinator within 24 hours of the test results to discuss the circumstances surrounding the impaired behavior.
+• If faculty observes a student behaving in a manner that is consistent with the use or misuse of alcohol, illegal drugs, or drugs which impair judgment, affecting either the classroom, clinical or laboratory setting, the student will be removed from the educational setting and required to submit to drug screen.

+- If the behavior is noted in the clinical setting, the student will be removed from patient care and will need to seek transportation from the clinical site. - If the behavior is noted on campus in either the classroom or laboratory setting Harper College Police Department, will be notified and will transport the student to the contracted agency for drug testing. - If the results of the urine drug screening are negative the student shall meet with the Program Coordinator within 24 hours of the test results to discuss the circumstances surrounding the impaired behavior.
 Based on the information provided and further medical evaluation if warranted, the Surgical Technology Program Coordinator will make a decision regarding return to the clinical, classroom and laboratory setting. - If the drug screen is a positive result, the student will be withdrawn from all surgical technology courses.
 The student will pay the costs associated with the "for cause" drug screening.
 Surgical Technology Program personnel may, if they deem it appropriate to do so under the circumstances, file a complaint alleging that the student has violated "Student Code of Conduct", as provided in the Harper College Catalog and Student Handbook. - If a student refuses a "for cause" testing, the instructor will remove the student from the clinical, classroom or laboratory setting pending an investigation.
 Surgical Technology Program personnel may, if they deem it appropriate to do so under the circumstances, file a complaint alleging that the student has violated "Student Code of Conduct", as provided in the Harper College Catalog and Student Handbook. - A student's failure to comply with any aspect of the "For Cause" Drug Screening Requirement will result in the student's withdrawal from the Surgical Technology Program without option for readmission.